Skip to main content

 In this project, you build an application for a fictitious company, DreamHouse Realty.
 The feature you work on allows DreamHouse agents to manage available houses and visualize them on a map.

 You start by setting up the development tools you need to build the application.
 Then, you create the data model and write backend code using Apex, a programming language created by Salesforce that's optimized to run in the Salesforce multitenant architecture.
-Salesforce automatically creates a fully functional UI to perform create, read, update, and delete (CRUD) data, but you build a custom front-end feature using JavaScript and Lightning web components.
+Salesforce automatically creates a fully functional UI to perform create, read, edit, and delete (CRUD) data, but you build a custom front-end feature using JavaScript and Lightning web components.

 Follow Along with Trail Together